Ensuring Information Security

 Compliance with laws and regulations, protection of personal information

 We comply with laws, regulations, and other norms related to information security.
 In recent years, personal information protection laws have been enacted and enforced in many countries, and we believe that protecting personal information is an important matter.
-We strive to protect privacy by acquiring and managing personal information in accordance with the Panasonic Group’s response manual, as well as by educating our employees.
+We have established an assessment mechanism that complies with the Panasonic Group's response manual.
+Under this mechanism, we acquire and manage personal information and educate our employees in order to protect privacy.